Mika Salpeter Lifetime Achievement Award

-- Maximum of two optional letters of recommendation (One letter must include a summary of key research accomplishments as well as a summary of mentoring, leadership, and service)
+- One letter must include a summary of key research accomplishments as well as a summary of mentoring, leadership, and service

 - Current CV

-- List of students and postdoctoral fellows who have been mentored by the nominee
+- List of students and postdoctoral scholars who have been mentored by the nominee

-- Exhibited dedication to facilitating the mentoring and entry of young women into neuroscience or to the advancement of women in neuroscience
+- Nominees must have exhibited dedication to facilitating the mentoring and entry of early career women into neuroscience or to the advancement of women in neuroscience.

-- Sustained exceptional achievements in neuroscience as evidenced by publications, inventions, and/or awards
+- Nominees must have sustained exceptional achievements in neuroscience as evidenced by publications, inventions, and/or awards.

-- Service to the profession through SfN and/or related organizations
+- Nominees must have shown service to the profession through SfN and/or related organizations.

-- Recognition at national or international levels as a scientist, educator, businessperson, or administrator in neuroscience
+- Nominees must have received recognition at national or international levels as a scientist, educator, businessperson, or administrator in neuroscience.

-- Demonstration of a high degree of imagination, innovation, and initiative in the pursuit of neuroscience
+- Nominees must have demonstrated a high degree of imagination, innovation, and initiative in the pursuit of neuroscience.

 Learn More About Past Award Winners